-Universal Bots facilitate a scalable, modular approach to Bot building by helping you link several standard Bots into one.
-The Universal Bot executes the tasks and functions of the linked Bots by routing relevant utterances to the corresponding standard Bot.
+Universal Bots facilitate a scalable, modular approach to Bot building by helping you link several Bots into one.
+The Universal Bot executes the tasks and functions of the linked Bots by routing relevant utterances to the corresponding Bot.

 Once you publish a Universal Bot, changes made in the linked Bots automatically reflect in the Universal Bot.
 As a creator or developer of a Bot, you can add any Bots (published and configured) to a universal Bot and access their underlying tasks and functions.
 When you publish a universal bot, the end users can only access the tasks that are published in the linked bots.

 Before starting with creating a Universal Bot, let us understand how Univeral Bots work and how they differ from the Standard Bots.

 Universal bot responses vary with the number of bots and tasks that match the user intent along with their relevance (exact matches or suggestions).
 The Natural Language Processing (NLP) engine processes the utterances sent to the linked bots, detects the user intents, and ranks them based on relevance.
 As a developer, you can test and train the bot responses as explained in Test the Universal Bot.

 Following the table shows how universal bot responses operate in various possible NLP outcomes:

 |Only one exact match found from any of the linked bots||Executes the task with the exact match|

 |Exact matches found in more than one linked bot||Shows the names of the bots to the user and prompts them to select one|